sauerbraten/p1xbraten/README.md

 The latest builds are always at https://github.com/sauerbraten/p1xbraten/releases/latest.

-You do not need to download anything but the correct executable in order to run this client mod!
-However you might want to install the [updated menus.cfg](#menu).
+*You do not need to download anything but the correct executable in order to run this client mod!*

 ### Windows